Sandara Park: 2016–present: 2NE1's disbandment, domestic film debut, first solo concert, and new agency

 Park scored her first mainstream big screen role in the film adaption of the popular webtoon Cheese in the Trap as the heroine's best friend, Jang Bo-ra.
 The film premiered exclusively in CGV theatres on March 14, and placed among the top five at the weekend box office.
-This was followed by a leading role in an indie Vampire action film directed by Lee Won Jun, titled 107th Year of Night, which went on to win the category “Foreign Suspense Thriller Award” at the 2018 International Horror Hotel Festival for the Short Film Division at Cleveland, Ohio, U.S..
+This was followed by a leading role in an indie Vampire action film directed by Lee Won Jun, titled 107th Year of Night, which went on to win the category "Foreign Suspense Thriller Award" at the 2018 International Horror Hotel Festival for the Short Film Division at Cleveland, Ohio, U.S..
 The year also continued Park's increased regular appearances on television with Mimi Shop, Borrowing Trouble, and MBC's Real Man 300.In January 2019, Park served as a special guest and support act for labelmate Seungri on his Hong Kong and Manila tour dates for The Great Seungri tour.
 During that month, Park became a permanent co-host for the all-female talk show Video Star.
 Park reunited with former 2NE1 bandmate Park Bom as a featured artist for her single, "Spring", which was released on March 13.
 Park also became a judge and advisor in Stage K, a K-pop challenge variety television show, which premiered in April 2019.

-In 2020, Park made her musical debut through the stage adaptation of the (tvN) drama Another Oh Hae-young, is set to cameo in the melodrama Shall We Have Dinner Together as a patient seeking physiological help to remedy her eating habits. and became new hosts of a Korean program Idol League with BTOB's leader Eunkwang.
+In 2020, Park made her musical debut through the stage adaptation of the (tvN) drama Another Oh Hae-young and had a cameo in the melodrama Shall We Have Dinner Together as a patient seeking physiological help to remedy her eating habits.
+She also became a host for a Korean program Idol League with BTOB's leader Eunkwang.

-In March 2021, the cast of an interactive sitcom called ON AIR – The Secret Contract were revealed, including Park as the female lead named Shin Woo-ri, a writer that knows the secret of DJ Aaron, an arrogant top idol portrayed by actor Hong Joo-chan.
+In March 2021, the cast of an interactive sitcom called On Air – The Secret Contract were revealed, including Park as the female lead named Shin Woo-ri, a writer that knows the secret of DJ Aaron, an arrogant top idol portrayed by actor Hong Joo-chan.
 On May 14, 2021, it was announced that Park left YG Entertainment as her exclusive contract has expired.
 On September 1, 2021, Abyss Company announced that Park had signed an exclusive contract with the agency.
+On June 23, 2023, Park announced that her self-titled Korean-language extended play (EP) Sandara Park would be released the following month on July 12.
+In November 2024, Park returned again to the Philippines as part of 2NE1's Welcome Back Tour at the SM Mall of Asia Arena.